christieyu/Dickinson/README.md

 ### User instructions

 1. Clone this Github repo onto your own computer.
 2. Once inside the Dickinson folder, open two Terminal windows.
+3. In the first, run `pip install flask_pymongo` to download the package necessary to connect to our database, and then run `flask run`.
-In the first, run `flask run`.
-In the second, `cd` into `flaskvue`, then `frontend`, and run `npm install` to install all packages needed to run our project.
+4. In the second, `cd` into `flaskvue`, then `frontend`, and run `npm install` to install all packages needed to run our project.
 Then run `npm run dev`.
 Do not ctrl-C or quit either Terminal window.
-3. Go to the localhost address indicated in the **first** terminal window (likely /5000, NOT /8080!) to see our website.
+5. Go to the localhost address indicated in the **first** terminal window (likely /5000, NOT /8080!) to see our website.
 Feel free to explore the "Poems", "Macros", and "About Us" tabs to learn more!

 If you'd like to experiment with our NLP analysis, you can view those files as `commonwords.py` (which includes our common words analysis, alliteration, and similes) and `prosodic-analysis.py` (where we worked with rhyme scheme, meter, scansion, and stanzas) in the `Poetry-Tools-Master` repo (forked from [Poetry-Tools](https://github.com/hyperreality/Poetry-Tools)).
 You can read more about how we performed these analyses on our About Me page, but in short the packages we used are [this Poetry-Analysis repo](https://github.com/HalleyYoung/Poetry_Analysis/), [NLTK](https://www.nltk.org/), [Sci-Kit Learn](https://scikit-learn.org/stable/), [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) and the poetrytools package mentioned earlier.
 We ask that you do not run this code without modifying it for your own purposes first, as it is connected to our MongoDB database and may result in alteration or duplication of data.